 Film Industry Professionals

 Simply because you work in movies doesn't mean that every movie you see will be considered a business expense by the IRS.
 In fact, if you attempt to deduct every movie you see, that will raise a red flag.
-The most important element of claiming movie tickets as a business expense as a film professional is keeping thorough records and receipts that explain the business need to see each film.
+The most important element of claiming movie tickets as a business expense as a film professional or claiming tax deductions for entertainment industry professionals is keeping thorough records and receipts that explain the business need to see each film.
 Whether you are an actor, technician, writer, director or producer, make claiming a movie ticket easier on yourself by keeping the receipt and the ticket stapled together, along with an explanation of why this particular film was a business requirement.

 - Creatas/Creatas/Getty Images